A dog can become a police dog if it is fortunate enough to complete some crucial endurance and agility training!

 Thankfully, not all police dog is trained to perform every task.

 For instance, some dogs will specialize in bomb detection.

 A Respected Member Of The Team

-If a police dog dies in the line of duty, they are granted ‘the same honors as their human partners’.
+If a police dog dies in the line of duty, they are awarded ‘the same honors as its human partner’.

 Do Police Dogs Get Paid In The US?